xtne6f/tsmemseg/Readme.txt

   Maximum size of each segment.
 If segment length exceeds this limit, the segment is forcibly cut whether on a key packet or not.

 seg_name
-  Used for the name pattern of named-pipes/FIFOs used to access segments.
+  Used for the name pattern of named-pipes/FIFOs used to access segments, or "-" (stdout).
+  If "-" is specified, simply prints stream to standard output. -a -c -r -f -s options are ignored.
-  Available characters are 0-9, A-Z, a-z, '_'.
+  In other cases, available characters are 0-9, A-Z, a-z, '_'.
 Maximum length is 65.
   For instance, if "foo123_" is specified, the name pattern of named-pipes/FIFOs is "\\.\pipe\tsmemseg_foo123_??" or "/tmp/tsmemseg_foo123_??.fifo".

 Description: